suchitadoshi1987/related-files-hopper/README.md

 ## Usage

-Use `Cmd+Shift+.` to get the list of all the related files in regards to your current file.
+Use `Cmd+Shift+.` Mac users and `Ctrl+/` for Windows users to get the list of all the related files in regards to your current file.

 ### Example of custom settings: